 Where a payment was received or accrued to a labour broker not in possession of an exemption certificate or a personal service provider (i.e. personal service company or personal service trust).

-Employees' tax from such payments must be calculated in the same manner as tax on a bonus.
+Calculate Employees' tax from such payments in the same manner as tax on a bonus.

 IRP5/IT3(a) detail